Fox chews through fence, kills 25 flamingos at National Zoo – KION546

 Associated Press

-WASHINGTON (AP) — Zookeepers at the National Zoo made a macabre discovery this week, when they entered the outdoor enclosure that housed 74 flamingos.
+WASHINGTON (AP) — Foxes are known to raid henhouses.
+But this raid, on an outdoor zoo yard housing dozens of bright pink flamingos unable to fly to safety, was many times worse.
+Zookeepers at the National Zoo made a macabre discovery this week, when they entered the outdoor enclosure that housed 74 flamingos.
 A wild fox from neighboring Rock Creek Park had apparently chewed a hole in the metal mesh fencing overnight and wreaked havoc, killing 25 flamingos and injuring three others.
-One Northern pintail duck was also killed.
-The birds, formally known as American or Caribbean flamingos, are instantly recognizable from their long stilted legs and distinctive pink hue.
-Those at the zoo have their wings clipped and could not fly away from the predator.
-The remaining flamingos have been moved to an indoor enclosure and the injured birds are being treated by the zoo’s veterinary staff.
+The zoo birds have their wings clipped and could not fly away from the predator.
+It’s the latest fox-related disruption in the nation’s capital, where just last month a rabid fox attacked a congressman.